 “A selfish and boundless thirst for power and material prosperity leads both to the misuse of available natural resources and to the exclusion of the weak and disadvantaged…” and later that “Any harm done to the environment, therefore, is harm done to humanity.”

-Albeit Pope Francis does not use the term sustainable development at every turn.
-But the Pope’s message unfalteringly incorporates the very essence of sustainable development, making him one of those who know but do not necessarily say the term directly.
+Pope Francis does not use the term sustainable development at every turn.
+But the Pope’s message unfalteringly incorporates the very essence of sustainable development, making him one of those who know true sustainability but do not always use the term.